cobaltspeech/sdk-diatheke/examples/cpp/README.md

 ./demo_audio -config <path/to/config.toml>
 ```

-This application demonstrates how to setup an audio-based conversation with
+This application demonstrates how to set up an audio-based conversation with
 Diatheke.
 This demo requires that both recording and playback applications
 be specified in the [config file](#config-file).
 Audio recording is toggled
 by pressing the Enter key.
 When recording, a user may speak an appropriate